Products

 • Worsening pain

-• Trouble opening or closing the mouth or chewing
+• Problems opening or closing your mouth

-• Sensitive, swollen, red, or bleeding gums
+• Sensitive or bleeding gums

 Seek emergency medical attention or call 911 if you have: